Close-up of a glass of remineralized RO water on a kitchen counter with mineral drops and a TDS meter nearby

 There is nothing to dose and nothing to measure once it is in place.

-The limitation is replacement: cartridges last 6–12 months or roughly 1,000 litres and need swapping on schedule.
+The only ongoing commitment is replacement.
+Most cartridges are rated for 6–12 months or roughly 1,000 litres, so check the spec sheet for the specific model you choose.
 This method suits households that want a hands-off solution and prefer not to think about their water between service intervals.

 Mineral output is consistent and does not depend on the user remembering a dose.